Overview

 Blocked or narrowed airways in your nose, mouth, or throat can cause sleep apnea.
 Your airway can become blocked when your throat muscles and tongue relax during sleep.

 You can help treat sleep apnea at home by making lifestyle changes.
 You also can use a CPAP breathing machine that keeps tissues in the throat from blocking your airway.
-Or your doctor may suggest that you use a breathing device while you sleep.
-It helps keep your airway open.
-This could be a device that you put in your mouth.
-In some cases, surgery may be needed to remove enlarged tissues in the throat.
+You may use a mouth or nose device while you sleep to help keep your airway open.
+Surgery may be an option for some people.
+Surgery may be done to implant a nerve stimulation device in the chest that helps keep the airway open.
+Surgery can also be done to remove enlarged tissues that are blocking the throat.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.